zirpo/auto-blogger-repo/memory-bank/progress.md

 - The index page correctly lists all blog posts.
 - Individual post pages are rendered correctly using the base layout.
 - The "About Me" page has been created and linked in the navigation, and its layout has been redesigned for a professional appearance.
-- The "Now" page has been created and linked in the navigation, with appropriate styling.
+- The "Now" page has been created and linked in the navigation, with appropriate styling, and has been restructured with a card-based layout for improved readability and visual organization, with its visual distortion fixed.
 - Social connection links have been added to the footer as per "Change Request: BLOG-04".
 - Dates on the homepage and individual blog posts are now correctly formatted using `luxon`, resolving previous build errors.
 - The site now has a distinct visual identity with a unique color scheme and professional typography, as per "Change Request: BLOG-06".